 Are Ranbir Kapoor & Ranveer Singh SCARED Of Ayushmann Khurrana?
-Here's How The Latter Reacted!
+The 'Dream Girl' Star Responds

-Ayushmann Khurrana is leaving no stones unturned to become everyone's favourite.
-With unique film choices, the actor is all over the news and has been constantly winning hearts of both audiences and critics.
+Ayushmann Khurrana is leaving no stone unturned to become everyone's favourite.
+With unique film choices, the actor is all over the news and has been constantly winning the hearts of both audiences and critics.
 For the unversed, the actor recently won his first National Award for Andhadhun and is currently gearing up for his yet another upcoming film, Dream Girl.

 Ayushmann Is All Praises For His Industry Friends